nicholas-miklaucic/eins/README.md

 - [x] Much more thorough documentation and tests for existing functionality
 - [x] Better visualization of the program graph
 - [ ] Work on everything needed to implement the lab.ml examples
+- [ ] Typo checking in errors about axes
+- [ ] Multiple outputs, either through arrows or commas

 ### Near-Term (weeks)